Department of Health and Human Services

 Closer examination of activities sponsored by several key HHS subagencies suggests that many of their activities can be complementary.
 A first grouping, for example, consists of agencies providing direct assistance: Centers for Medicare and Medicaid Services (CMS), the Administration for Children and Families (ACF), the Administration on Aging, the Indian Health Service, and the Substance Abuse and Mental Health Services Administration (SAMHSA).
 In particular, SAMHSA is an example of complementary functions bridging several agencies.

 Medicare and Medicaid clearly occupy the most public and politically sensitive position among all of HHS’s agencies.
 Unlike Medicare, which is fully funded by the federal government through withholding taxes on individual incomes, Medicaid programs involve budgetary and organizational cooperation between HHS and each state.
-This fact of decentralization means that HHS has the responsibility of monitoring a wide variety of state-run programs that set up eligibility standards (for example, low-income resources, disabilities, pregnancy) before providing free health care to Medicaid applicants.
+This fact of decentralization means that HHS has the responsibility of monitoring a wide variety of state-run programs that set up eligibility standards (for example, low-income resources, disabilities, pregnancy) before providing free healthcare to Medicaid applicants.
 Some states include as much as half the cost of Medicaid services in their budgets, but others depend on HHS for well over half of their expenditures.
-Approximately fifty-eight million persons received Medicaid services across the country in 2015 at an estimated federal (HHS) cost of more than $476 billion in fiscal 2014.
-Because many state programs have faced budgetary cuts that could decrease their ability to maintain Medicare services, measures were put in place at the end of 2008 to allow participating states to introduce minimal premiums and higher copayments for Medicaid recipients.
+Because many state programs faced budgetary cuts that could decrease their ability to maintain Medicare services, measures were put in place at the end of 2008 to allow participating states to introduce minimal premiums and higher copayments for Medicaid recipients.
 The Patient Protection and Affordable Care Act (PPACA) of 2010 expanded Medicaid eligibility in 2014.
-As part of the PPACA millions of previously uninsured people are able to receive benefits, specifically, non-elderly adults whose incomes are at or less than 133 percent of the federal poverty level, which in 2015 was about $24,000 for a family of four.
+As part of the PPACA, millions of previously uninsured people could receive benefits, specifically, younger adults with incomes at or less than 133 percent of the federal poverty level.
+Approximately 78 million people were receiving Medicaid services across the country in the mid-2020s, at an estimated federal (HHS) cost of more than $871.7 billion.

 The ACF, organized with ten regional offices across the country, provides financial assistance to needy families, enforces child support obligations, and assists children held back by various economic or developmental disadvantages.
 Head Start is ACF’s widely recognized program to help prepare children of qualifying economically disadvantaged families for entry into the regular school system.
-Grants are made available to local public and private nonprofit institutions to develop methods—ideally methods involving parent participation with their children—to develop necessary social and cognitive skills that may be lacking as a result of disadvantaged social and economic environments.
-Enrollments in Head Start since its inception in 1965 increased (although not steadily) from about 500,000 to around 1 million participants in 2014.
-Budgetary support also rose steadily, passing the billion dollar mark in 1985.
-By 2014, appropriations were close to $8.6 billion.
+Grants are made available to local public and private nonprofit institutions to develop methods—ideally methods involving parent participation with their children—to address any social or cognitive skills that may be lacking due to disadvantaged social and economic environments.
+Enrollments in Head Start since its inception in 1965 increased (although not steadily) from about 500,000 to around 1 million participants in 2014, with appropriations close to $8.6 billion.
+Budgetary support also rose steadily, passing the billion-dollar mark in 1985.
+By 2023, the Head Start program served 820,000 children with a $12 billion budget.

-The activities of other important agencies of HHS involve support for scientific research and dissemination of research findings to the general public.
+The activities of other important agencies of HHS involve support for scientific research and the dissemination of research findings to the general public.
 The National Institutes of Health (NIH) is the best known such agency focusing on “pure” scientific research.
-For its part, the Agency for Health Care Policy and Research, created in 1989 and reauthorized in 1999 as the Agency for Healthcare Research and Quality (AHRQ), supports research that gauges the effectiveness of existing or proposed health care programs around the country.
+For its part, the Agency for Health Care Policy and Research, created in 1989 and reauthorized in 1999 as the Agency for Healthcare Research and Quality (AHRQ), supports research that gauges the effectiveness of existing or proposed healthcare programs nationwide.
 These programs are studied, for example, in terms of costs, accessibility, and reduction of safety risks for patients.
-One should also note the social relevance of a number of AHRQ research projects, including studies of ethnic and racial disparities in access to health care.
-AHRQ also makes vital practical health care information available to the public.
+One should also note the social relevance of several AHRQ research projects, including studies on ethnic and racial disparities in access to healthcare.
+AHRQ also makes vital practical healthcare information available to the public.
 This is clear in the activities of one program in particular: the Office of Consumer Assessment of Healthcare Providers and Systems.

 Other agencies of HHS carry on programs whose importance to public health can be said to be visible in the very names they bear.
 For example, the Agency for Toxic Substances and Disease Registry (ATSDR) is responsible not only for monitoring dangerous substances that are easily recognizable by the general public (asbestos, lead, DDT, and mercury, for example), but for conducting research that can reveal new dangers in unsuspected places.
 Another responsibility of ATSDR is to monitor both public and specialized toxic waste sites across the country.
 The Indian Health Service and the Administration on Aging are two other agencies whose work within important subsectors of the US population is easily recognized as a vital public service.